greeny00/Near-Rent-Buy/README.md

 First of all, the repo should be cloned or the files should be downloaded to the computer as ZIP from the code section above.

-After this step, enter the following commands using a suitable programming language.(This tutorial is made for gitbash here.
-But with minor punctuation differences, almost all compilers follow the same steps.)
+After this step, enter the following commands using a suitable application.(This tutorial is made for gitbash here.
+But with minor punctuation differences, almost all applications follow the same steps.)

 1)Command that downloads all packages that the project will use: